CycleGANS/CycleGANS.github.io/_posts/2018-04-25-Building-Cycle-GAN-Network-From-Scratch.md

 This is the most crucial part of the entire implementation.
 The entire code is available in our [repository](https://github.com/CycleGANS/V1.0/blob/master/CycleGAN/train.py).
 We will be following the following algorithm to create the training method.

-> We will be following the same network flow diagram presented in the theoretical blog.
+> We will be following the same network flow diagram presented in our [theoretical blog](https://cyclegans.github.io/project1/2018/04/18/Theoretical-Understanding-of-CGANs/).
 Its a good idea to keep this flow chart in the mind :)

 <center><img src= "{{ "/img/Naman/Code/Algo.png" | prepend: site.baseurl }}" style="width: 60%; margin-left: 1%; margin-right: 1%;"></center>